 Fortunately, once you have the kit, the Windows client-only install is easy to do.
-Start up the installation program just as though you were going to install the server, but select one of the client-only options from the installation menu.
+Just run the installation program, and when you arrive at at the "Select Components" screen, choose one of the client-only options from the drop-down list or uncheck the "Server Components" checkbox.